 The Outside the Classroom Curriculum Honor Society is a student organization created to help recognize students for taking the initiative to fully engage in their co-curricular life while being a student at the University of Pittsburgh.
 By completing the OCC, students are demonstrating to prospective employers or graduate/professional schools that they have fully engaged in their beyond the classroom education and developed practical skills that set them apart.

 Becoming Eligible to Join

-Once you have earned 150 points in each of the ten OCC goal areas, you are eligible to apply for membership in the OCC Honor Society.
+Once you have earned 150 points in each of the nine OCC goal areas, you are eligible to apply for membership in the OCC Honor Society.
 To apply, you must fill out the survey under the Initiative and Drive goal area.
 Once our office has approved your application, we will email you and set up a time for your New Members Orientation.
 OCC Honor Society members are strongly encouraged to attend an Induction ceremony to formalize their achievement.
 Induction ceremonies are held once per semester during the last week of classes.

 Induction and Membership Benefits

 OCC Honor Society Induction – Each year, the OCC Honor Society hosts an Induction ceremony to welcome new members into the distinguished community.
 At the ceremony, students will be recognized for their accomplishment of completing the OCC.
 The ceremony is followed by a catered reception.